ray5273/comentario/docs/content/getting-started/docker-compose/_index.en.md

 docker compose up
 ```

 Comentario will be reachable at [localhost:8080](http://localhost:8080).
-Just navigate to [Sign up](http://localhost:8080/en/auth/signup) and register with any email and password: you'll become an *owner* and will be able to add domains in the UI.
+Just navigate to [Sign up](http://localhost:8080/en/auth/signup) and register with any email and password: you'll become a *superuser* and will be able to configure the server and add domains in the UI.